uvarc/rc-learning/content/courses/fortran_introduction/advanced_arrays.md

 REAL, DIMENSION(12)       :: B
 INTEGER, DIMENSION(20,10) :: N
 INTEGER, DIMENSION(20)    :: C
    !
-Assign values to A and N...
+Assign values to A and N
    B=A(1:12)
    C=N(:,i)  !ith column of N
 ```

+The upper bound of the range is always included.
+If the first bound is omitted, it starts from 1.
+If the second bound is absent, the slice is extracted to the end of the range.
+A single colon `:` represents the full range along a dimension.

 ## Allocatable Arrays